dotnet/docs-aspire/docs/messaging/messaging-components.md

                 "mobile",
                 new ServiceBusProcessorOptions());

-            // add handler to process messages
+            // Add handler to process messages
             processor.ProcessMessageAsync += MessageHandler;

-            // add handler to process any errors processor.ProcessErrorAsync += ErrorHandler;
+            // Add handler to process any errors processor.ProcessErrorAsync += ErrorHandler;

-            // start processing
+            // Start processing
             await processor.StartProcessingAsync();

-            logger.LogInformation(
+            logger.LogInformation("""
-                "Wait for a minute and then press any key to end the processing");
+                Wait for a minute and then press any key to end the processing
+                """);

             Console.ReadKey();

-            // stop processing
+            // Stop processing
+            logger.LogInformation("""

-            logger.LogInformation("\nStopping the receiver...");
+                Stopping the receiver...
+                """);

             await processor.StopProcessingAsync();

             logger.LogInformation("Stopped receiving messages");
         }
     }